Policy

 Actions:

-2. 2026: Establish reduction and recycling targets
+2. 2026: Establish improvement targets and measurable KPIs

 Actions:

-1. 2026: Achieve 100% agreement to our Supplier Code of Conduct
+1. 2026: Achieve a minimum of 80% agreement to our Supplier Code of Conduct

 2. Ongoing: Implement ethical resourcing training for all colleagues working in this area